Longview Fence Company

 - Satisfaction Guaranteed

-Fence Company Tyler TX
+Douglas Fence Company

-Tyler, TX has relied on the expertise of Longview Fence Company for over a decade.
-With a high-quality service at an affordable price, we’re confident you’ll be satisfied.
+Douglas, TX, has relied on the expertise of Longview Fence Company for over a decade.
+With high-quality service at an affordable price, we’re confident you’ll be satisfied.
 Offering both installation and repairs on all types of fencing, we’re the go-to fencing business in Gregg and Smith Counties.
 With our experience and knowledge of the industry, we’re able to help residential and commercial customers with just about any type of fencing project.
 Call today to get your next project started.
 We’re excited to hear from you!

-Tyler, TX Fence
+Douglas, TX Fence

 A new fence is a great way to add value to your home.
 It increases the curb appeal of your property, keeps your loved ones and pets safe from traffic, and provides some added security for your yard projects and possessions.
 In some communities, like those with HOA’s, fences are required to be maintained and functional.

 Whatever your specific fence situation is, Longview Fence Company can help.
 We can repair broken posts, planks, or panels.
-We can assist with broken gates and latches, and we’re experts at replacing old and worn out fences.
+We can assist with broken gates and latches, and we’re experts at replacing old and worn-out fences.

 Vertical and horizontal cedar board fences, vinyl and composite fencing, chain link, and wrought iron are some of our specialties.
 For a free estimate, call right away!